 File Photo: Ministry of Justice building in the new administrative capital.
 Photo courtesy of Egyptian Ministry of Justice Website.

-According to the statement, as many as 85 organizations have been under investigation in the foreign funding case.
+According to the statement issued by the Ministry of Justice on Tuesday, 85 organizations have been under investigation in the foreign funding case.

 Investigations have concluded for 75 organizations, with orders of non-prosecution (dismissal orders) issued for them, added the justice ministry.

 The ministry said that upon issuance of dismissal orders, all travel bans, watchlist placements, and asset freezes related to these investigations are canceled.

 “The Ministry of Justice closely monitors the decisions issued by the investigating judge and will work on implementing these decisions and their resulting legal effects with utmost precision, in order to uphold the principle of the rule of law,” the statement said.